Different Forms of Healing: Therapy, Coaching + Peer Support (Part 2)

 Coaching is also an appropriate choice if you’ve previously worked with a therapist and your depression, anxiety or any other mental health symptoms are well managed.
 For some, it will be important to first work with a therapist to resolve some core issues and then work with a coach later for help achieving particular goals.
 It is important that you consider your own needs and goals, the professional’s training and experience, and whether there is a good “fit” with the professional’s personality, approach, and values

 In Part Three, we will explore what peer support is and how it can be beneficial for healing.
 We will also discuss a variety of peer support programs and resources.

 Cooper, M, O'Hara, M, Schmid, PF, & Bohart, AC.
 The Handbook of Person-Centered Psychotherapy & Counseling.
 New York: Palgrave Macmillan; 2013.

 Lilienfeld, S. O., & Arkowitz, H. (2012).
 Are All Psychotherapies Created Equal?
 Scientific American Mind, 23(4).

 About the Authors:

 James Bosch was burn injured as an infant.
 He has dedicated much of his professional life in the service of helping other burn survivors and their families heal and find meaning after a burn.
 Acceptance of new life, new body, and finding new meaning are at the core of his work.
 He speaks and facilitates at burn meetings in Canada and the United States.
-He is a member of the Phoenix Society for Burn Survivors SOAR National Advisory Committee and a consultant.
+He has a private practice and telemedicine practice in California.